warrenwwc/AzureBotFrameworkSetup/README.md

 ###### Click into the Bot Application and check the details
 ![](images/publish4.png)
 ---
-## 4. Connect the Bot Application to Telegram
+## 4. Connect the Bot Application to Skype and Telegram
 ### 4.1.
 Register a bot
 ###### Go to https://dev.botframework.com/ and register a bot
 ![](images/connect1.png)